 1. Gon Freecss (Hunter X Hunter)

 What makes him earn top spot on this list is what happens after he gains immense power.
-Upon turning into his adult form, he assumes a disturbingly calm demeanor, with only one idea in mind: vengeance.
+Upon turning into his adult form, he assumes a disturbingly still demeanor with only one idea in mind: vengeance.

-Unlike other rage moments, Gon turns calm after his anger is manifested—but we can still feel that anger and how lonely he is during the very scene, so much so that all he can do is beat Pitou down again and again.
+Unlike other anime rage moments, Gon's anger manifests as calmness, and yet we can still feel how angry and lonely he is during the scene—so much so that all he can do is beat Pitou over and over again.